Rythen-Masses-Dev-Team/Red-DiscordBot/README.md

 ###Plus the Following Cods
-from the following authors. + Link:
+From the following authors. + Link:

 [Thanks to CalebJ for the CalebJ-cods Repo](https://github.com/neonobjclash/calebj-cogs "Calebj-Cobs")